leomotors/music-bot/README.md

 This package has 2 parts, the underlying mechanics and the part that consume it.

-This package exports Music Cog which is compatible to [cocoa-discord-utils](https://github.com/Leomotors/cocoa-discord-utils)
+You likely only want to import complete Music Cog which is compatible to [cocoa-discord-utils](https://github.com/Leomotors/cocoa-discord-utils)

-You can import, create and add to center normally.
+*See Example at tests/bot.js*

-*See Example at tests/index.js*
+Apart from that, if you can understand the code [src/voice.ts](src/voice.ts), you can directly interact with api underneath, all of them is public.

 ## Prerequisites